xiyuzhai-husky-lang/husky/README.md

 - TODO

 Many of the above features are already seen in existing languages.
 However, they are integrated harmonically for hybrid AI development.
 After all, a programming language is not just about the union of its features but also about their interaction.

+## Timeline

+Husky is currently in the prototyping stage, focusing on AI research.
+It will transform into a stable language once AI technology is mature.